Depreciation Calculator

 Frequently Asked Questions

-Depreciation is the systematic allocation of the cost of a tangible asset over its useful life.
-It represents the wear and tear, obsolescence, or reduction in value of an asset.
-It is a non-cash expense that reduces taxable income.
+Depreciation is the systematic allocation of the cost of a tangible fixed asset over its useful life.
+It represents wear and tear, obsolescence, or value reduction.
+It is a non-cash expense that reduces taxable income and is recorded in the Profit & Loss statement.

-SLM (Straight Line Method) charges equal depreciation every year: (Cost - Salvage Value) / Useful Life.
-WDV (Written Down Value) charges higher depreciation in early years and lower in later years by applying a fixed rate on the remaining book value.
+SLM (Straight Line Method) charges equal depreciation every year: (Cost − Salvage) ÷ Useful Life.
+WDV (Written Down Value) charges a fixed % on the remaining book value — giving higher deductions in early years and lower later.
+WDV is mandatory for Income Tax; SLM is allowed only under Companies Act.